CRN launches Channel Meets

 Before we host the event later this month, we had the opportunity to ask some partners about the challenges they faced in this area.

 Attendees at the events will take part in a series of interactive table discussions where they can share their experiences.
 This will be followed by a series of panels with channel leaders who will discuss their experiences and those expressed on the roundtables.
-Research will also be presented by Mohab Moses of CompTia & Channel Dynamics on the state of the cloud security market in Australia.
+Research will also be presented by Moheb Moses of CompTIA & Channel Dynamics on the state of the cloud security market in Australia.

 Thanks to our sponsors Ingram Micro, Eset, Bitdefender, Logmein, Vocus, Thycotic Software and Fastly.
 There are still a couple of spaces available for partners so if interested, please register here.